Last month my Bff called me to tell me a very helpful hint she discovered: use a scrubby to wash potatoes with.

-*I usually just knit until there’s about 12 inches of the tulle strip left.
+*I usually just knit until there’s about 12 inches of the yarn/netting strip left.

-To bind off, take a darning needle and feed it through the loops as you take them off the pegs.
+To bind off, thread a darning needle with the yarn/netting strip and feed it through the loops as you take them off the pegs.
 Continue until the scrubby is off the loom.

-Pull the the yarn/tulle drawstring tight and tie off
+Pull the the yarn/netting strip drawstring tight and tie off

-Weave the beginning 12 inch strip of yarn/tulle in and out of the cast on stitches making a drawstring.
+Weave the beginning 12 inch strip of yarn/netting strip in and out of the edge stitches making a drawstring.

 Pull tight and tie off.

 I generally thread the strip through the scrubby and tack it to the other side to secure it in place.